For Carers

 Sudden changes in behaviour or mood

 A noticeable change in how someone presents can be difficult to interpret at first.
-They may seem more withdrawn, more anxious, or less willing to speak openly.
-It might come and go.

 Missing belongings or financial irregularities

 Sometimes this is obvious.
-Sometimes it isn’t.
+Sometimes it is not.

 Restricted communication